 Because reading nonfiction is a different kind of comprehension experience for the reader.
-This means it’s essential that we give kids plenty of nonfiction reading practice in high-quality and high-interest books.
+That’s why it’s essential we give kids plenty of nonfiction reading practice in high-quality and high-interest books.

-Whenever I assessed my students’ comprehension, almost always their fiction comprehension was an entire year or two higher than their nonfiction comprehension.
-That’s because most kids read WAY more fiction than nonfiction and therefore have better comprehension skills in fiction.
+Whenever I assessed my elementary students’ comprehension, 90% of the time, their fiction comprehension was an entire year or two higher than their nonfiction comprehension.
+Yes — that’s significant!
+This is because most kids read more fiction than nonfiction and therefore have better comprehension skills in fiction.
 Practice makes progress so let’s add in more nonfiction!

 Give these short nonfiction books a try with your students and children.
-Have fun with it!
-Let them read to you the parts that they find most interesting.
 You’re going to learn a lot, and so will they.
 Have fun!